Interpretation of music in Zambia: texts in context 5

 Mawe elele ncite buyani ba Maluba, mawe elele

-O welele what am I, Maluba, supposed to do mawe elele
+O welele what am I, Maluba, supposed to do, mawe elele

 Maluba Sakanya, the way Maluba dances, mawe elele